 LC: So far, so good.
 I used to detest doing any press, in any form.
-I found it pretty tedious and boring, and never really cared for much for how I came across in interviews.
-But I must say, for Masters of Sex, the press has been mostly enjoyable, at least more attention-holding than it usually is.
+I found it pretty tedious and boring, and never really cared much for how I came across in interviews.
+But I must say, for MASTERS OF SEX, the press has been mostly enjoyable, at least more attention-holding than it usually is.
 The subject matter of the show leads to questions about sexuality and feminism, and the world in the 50s vs the world of today.
-It leads to a far more interesting conversations than the expected ‘how did you get the part? can you describe the plot of the show?’ that make up the majority of most press tours.
+It leads to far more interesting conversations than the expected ‘how did you get the part? can you describe the plot of the show?’ that make up the majority of most press tours.

-RBG: Describe process of getting the role in Masters of Sex.
+RBG: Describe the process of getting the role in MASTERS OF SEX.
 It took a long time… What was that like?

 RBG: Do you enjoy the audition process?

 RBG: Women – and men – have had to read for roles that include sex (alone and with a partner) and partial nudity.
 How do you deal with that?
 What advice would you give to actresses – and actors – who have to audition and agree to be naked or engage sexually?

 LC: My advice would be that it’s much scarier anticipating shooting a sex scene for the first time than it is actually shooting it.
 You should feel protected by your crew and the actors around you.
 And remember, you’re surrounded by people who work very hard to light you well and find flattering angles of you.
 Your crew are your teammates, and everybody wants you to look good… unless, I suppose, the script calls for the opposite.

 RBG: Describe the feelings you had about your career up to now.
 What kept you going through disappointment, slow times?